 With the player now in charge of one of the most fearsome vampires, one who the franchise has used multiple times since the beginning, it would be a chance to deliver an interesting look at both the character and mythos at the core of the Castlevania franchise.
 Instead, Castlevania: Lords of Shadow 2 feels like it tries to stay true to the formula the series has embraced with the main character fighting some great evil with numerous minions.

 The biggest problem with Castlevania: Lords of Shadow 2 and one we will return to multiple times is that this isn’t a generic Castlevania game, in which you usually fight against the forces of Dracula.
 Instead in Castlevania: Lords of the Shadow 2, you’re playing as Dracula, and yet the game fails to make that feel like anything other than an inconvenience to the story that the game wants to tell.

-In Castlevania: Lords of Shadows 2, Dracula is fighting against a greater evil in the form of Satan and now must battle his forces of evil.
-While Zobek from the original game returns as a guide for Dracula, this feels strange considering how Zobek was used in Castlevania: Lords of Shadows’ plot.
+In Castlevania: Lords of Shadow 2, Dracula is fighting against a greater evil in the form of Satan and now must battle his forces of evil.
+While Zobek from the original game returns as a guide for Dracula, this feels strange considering how Zobek was used in Castlevania: Lords of Shadow’ plot.
 Besides, much of Dracula’s personal forces turn evil adding new fights, and ultimately Zobek has Dracula hunt down various forces of Satan.
-All three of these stories happen simultaneously in Castlevania: Lords of Shadows 2 and if they sound confusing, that’s because they are.
+All three of these stories happen simultaneously in Castlevania: Lords of Shadow 2 and if they sound confusing, that’s because they are.